 The MSC program is required to monitor student progress in clinical training.
 It is a program requirement that you submit your end of semester documentation on the assigned due date.
 Information regarding the requirements for the end of semester documentation can be found in the MSC Orientation and Resources resource and in your Practicum/Internship courses in Canvas.
 At the end of the semester, students are required to submit their documentation digitally in Watermark, a cloud-based system used by the MSC Program to track clinical training hours and professional development hours.
 The Clinical Training Director will provide students with instructions on how to upload and enter documentation of your clinical training hours and professional development hours.
-Students must submit the end of semester documentation two weeks before the semester ends according to the due date listed in the Practicum/Internship course syllabus.
-If the end of semester documentation is late, incorrect, and/or incomplete, the student must submit a Request for Exception and a Petition for Incomplete Course to their Practicum/Internship professor.
+Students must submit the end of semester documentation is late, incorrect, and/or incomplete, the student must submit a Request for Exception and a Petition for Incomplete Course to their Practicum/Internship professor.